Tiger Global invests $50 million in Automattic's WordPress.com

 | SAN FRANCISCO

-SAN FRANCISCO Automattic, the company that operates blogging service WordPress.com, announced a $50 million investment from hedge fund and private-equity investor Tiger Global on Friday.
+SAN FRANCISCO Automattic, the company that operates blogging service WordPress.com, announced a $50 million (33 million pounds) investment from hedge fund Tiger Global on Friday.

 The investment comes on the heels of Yahoo's $1.1 billion acquisition of blogging company Tumblr, showing the high prices fast-growing services that targeting Internet users can command.
 The valuation for Automattic was similar, Fortune reported.
 A spokeswoman for WordPress declined to comment.